This post includes some food for thought, in part two of the series.

 photo credit: vjapratama from Pexels

-This topic requires a bit more introspection, I would say.
+This second topic in the Food for Thought part two series requires a bit more introspection, I would say.
 And let me clarify, I refer to romantic relationships here.

 Most people, when they are in a committed relationship, go through many ups and downs.
 The relationship goes through phases and is continuously changing, as the two individuals change.